Information for school employees

 Change personal details

-- Email address: This is the address that your payslip will be sent to.
+- email address (this is where your payslip will be sent to).

 Resolve pay issues